vishnu-u/web-based-memory-blocks-game/README.md

 # Web based Memory Blocks Game
-A web based memory testing game using images.
-For executing the project, double click on the index.html file.
+A web based Memory blocks game built using HTML, CSS and JavaScript.
+For executing this project, download the repository and click on index.html to open the project in any browser.